 Fine Drawers Without Dovetails

-Pinned rabbets are attractive, durable, and much easier to make
+Pinned rabbets are attractive, durable, and much easier to make than hand-cut dovetails.

 Synopsis: Pinned rabbet joints are a strong and beautiful alternative to the traditional favorite of woodworkers–the hand-cut dovetail.
 This method of building a drawer is a staple in Hendrik Varju’s repertoire and his customers love it.
 The anatomy is simple: The front joint is a rabbet, the back is a dado, and the drawer bottom rides in a groove.
 The pins go in after the drawer has been glued up.
 All of the joinery is cut quickly and easily on the tablesaw.

 Beautiful and strong, hand-cut dovetails are the favorite drawer joint of many woodworkers.
 And because of the skill needed to cut them well, they are considered a hallmark of craftsmanship.
 But they take a lot of time to make and even more to master.
 If you’re not a slave to tradition, there are other joints nearly as strong and beautiful that can be made in a fraction of the time.

 In my experience, the best alternative is a drawer with pinned rabbets at the front, and dadoes to hold the back in place.
 All of the joinery is cut quickly and easily at the tablesaw.
 My customers—who aren’t biased toward dovetails the way woodworkers are—have never complained.
 In fact, they find the clean, crisp lines attractive and comment that the drawer doesn’t look mass-produced.

 I’ll show you how to make the drawer with a 3⁄4-in.-thick front, 1⁄2-in.-thick sides and back, and 1⁄4-in.-thick bottom, but the same techniques can be used to make smaller or larger drawers.